dbuenzli/uucd/DEVEL.md

 # New Unicode release

-Bump the Unicode release number at the top of the `B0.ml` file.
+Bump the Unicode release number at the top of the `B0.ml` file and in `pkg/pkg.ml`.
 Verify that everything is as expected with:

     b0 -- unicode-version